Jackass (franchise): A Tribute to Ryan Dunn (2011)

 A Tribute to Ryan Dunn is a TV movie documentary which aired on November 28, 2011.
 The film chronicles the life of former cast member Ryan Dunn, who died on June 20, 2011.
 It features interviews from Dunn's family members, the Jackass cast and crew, and some of the CKY crew members.
 Never-before-released footage of Dunn was also shown in this documentary.

 Jackass Shark Week (2021 & 2022)

 On July 11, 2021, during Shark Week, the Discovery Channel aired Jackass Shark Week.
 It featured Jackass cast members Johnny Knoxville, Steve-O, Chris Pontius, and new cast members Sean "Poopies" McInerney and Jasper Dolphin, with Jeff Tremaine and Trip Taylor serving as executive producers, and Dimitry Elyashkevich as camera operator.
 This Shark Week episode marks the first time someone ever got bit on the show.

 On June 15, 2022, Chris Pontius announced that they will be doing another Jackass Shark Week special.
-It featured Johnny Knoxville, Chris Pontius, Wee Man, Sean "Poopies" McInerney, Zach Holmes, Jasper Dolphin, and his dad Compston "Dark Shark" Wilson.
+It featured Johnny Knoxville, Chris Pontius, Wee Man, Poopies, Zach Holmes, Jasper, and his father Compston "Dark Shark" Wilson.
 It aired on July 24, 2022, on the Discovery Channel.